 You say tomato, I say tomahto.
 So what’s in a name?

 So we come first to one of my primary gripes about the translation — the names.
-Names are an absolutely crucial part of a novel, if not part of the heart and soul.
-They can make or break the audience resonating with a character, or turn an awe-inspiring fighting move into one with the force of a limp noodle.
+Names are an absolutely crucial part of a novel, if not part of its heart and soul.
+They can make or break the audience resonating with a character, or turn an awe-inspiring fight into one with the force of a limp noodle.

 In ‘A Hero Born’, we have male lead Guo Jing, son of Skyfury Guo, and female lead Lotus Huang.